In this article:

 If you’d prefer, you can also take your test kit home and drop it back to the clinic before 4:00pm, Monday to Friday* (excluding Bank Holidays).

 We don’t have the facility to store stool samples in the clinics after 4:00pm.
-If you collect the sample after this time, please drop it off as soon as possible the next morning.
+If you collect the sample after this time, please drop it off as soon as possible the next morning (samples dropped off after 4:00pm will be discarded).

-You can also drop it off at one of these hospitals:
+You can also drop it off at one of the hospital drop off locations shown below.

 At the hospital, you should ask for directions to the pathology sample reception.

 Most tests can be done at one of our clinics.
 However, a clinician might refer you to a hospital or specialist for some types of tests.
-For example, scans such as an X-Ray.
+For example, scans and X-rays.

 Find out more about how referrals work.

-You can view your test results in the NHS App.
+We can, however, provide you with test results such as blood tests and ECGs.
+You can also view your test results in the NHS App.
 Our online guide about using the NHS app covers how to get access to your records.
+For more information on how to view or get a copy of your test results please refer to our Test Results FAQs.